humhub/documentation/docs/develop/stream.md

  - **TopicLink**: Used to manage topics of a content entry

-By overwriting `WallStreamModuleEntryWidget::getControlsMenuEntries()` your content type can add additional menu entries to your wall stream entry controls menu as follows:
+By overwriting `WallStreamModuleEntryWidget::getControlsMenuEntries()` your content type can add additional menu entries to the controls menu of your content type follows:

 ```php
 public function getControlsMenuEntries()